ernestbies/react-native-fast-image/README.md

 Thanks to [@mobinni](https://github.com/mobinni) for helping with the conceptualization.

 This is fork repository based on [react-native-fast-image](https://github.com/DylanVann/react-native-fast-image).
+Animations are implemented based on this [pull request](https://github.com/DylanVann/react-native-fast-image/pull/979).

 ## Licenses